-Have you ever priced single Calla lilies at a florist?
-If you have, you will have discovered that they sell for $5-$9 a STEM.
-Why pay those kind of prices, when you can become your own florist – well sort of, anyway.
-Calla Lilies make wonderful indoor plants and comes in many colors, as well.
+Have you ever priced single calla lilies at a florist?
+If you have, you will have discovered that they sell for up to $10 a STEM.

 If you love to grow flowering houseplants, especially those with dramatic blooms, calla lilies are a great choice.

-Calla lilies are easy to grow and produce gorgeous long stemmed flowers in a wide range of colors.
-They are a favorite with florists, particularly when white, because they are popular for weddings.
+Calla lilies are a favorite with florists, particularly when white, because they are popular for weddings.

 It’s hard to believe that something that grows from an ugly rhizome can produce such a gorgeous display!